tdda/tdda/doc/source/gentest.md

 ## Test Failures

-Let's look at what happens in a few error and test cases.
+Let’s look at what happens in a few error and test cases.
-Using the same test code as before, let's change the output by changing what's in the file `hey`:
+Using the same test code as before, let’s change the output by changing what’s in the file `hey`:

 ```
 $ echo 'Ho, cats!' > hey